Changes in global trade, sea level rise and stretched resources mean that ports, coastal industry and communities must constantly adapt.

 Arup’s maritime engineering skills – often integrated with Arup’s infrastructure, geotechnics, environment and business analysis and financing skills – can solve the most difficult of maritime issues.

 Our distinctively collaborative approach allows us to find the most efficient, sustainable and innovative solutions.

-The entire breadth of Arup’s engineering skills will realise ambitious plans for the Victoria & Albert (V&A) Museum, Dundee, which is to sit on a platform in the Tay Estuary.
-Our maritime and building design expertise together will ensure the structure’s feasibility, safety and sustainability – as well as its landmark status and design integrity.
+The entire breadth of Arup’s engineering skills realised ambitious plans for the V&A Dundee, which sits on a platform in the Tay Estuary.
+Our maritime and building design expertise ensure the structure’s feasibility, safety and sustainability – as well as its landmark status and design integrity.

 With an equally collaborative spirit, we combine port engineering and masterplanning experience with energy and transport planning expertise to develop more efficient solutions – whether for liquefied natural gas (LNG) distribution in Gladstone, Australia or Algeciras, Spain; or to refurbish the vital Ro-Ro (roll-on, roll-off) facilities in Jersey; or to develop new container terminals in Spain, Morocco and Russia.

 Forward thinking for changing shorelines